Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Symptoms

 It’s uncommon to see a Sulfur deficiency, but if you have it you may see young leaves turning lime green before turning yellow.
 You may observe stunted growth followed by the gradual yellowing of leaf veins.
-The leaves may also be dry and brittle.
-Continued deficiency results in lowered potency and inferior yields.
+The leaves may also be dry and brittle—continued deficiency results in lowered potency and inferior yields.

-Zinc deficiency in cannabis
+Zinc Deficiency in Cannabis

 Cannabis Zinc Deficiency Visual Guide